ChrisRackauckas/ASKEM_Evaluation_Staging/docs/src/Scenario2/Evaluation_Scenario_2.md

 parameter set is 50% below and 100% above the starting parameter choice.
 Future iterations of the modeling platform should preserve parameter bound data which would make this a one line analysis.

+A utility was added (https://github.com/SciML/EasyModelAnalysis.jl/pull/134) to make it so the sensitivity values did not need to be recreated for the plotting process.
+This was just a minor performance and "niceity" improvement.
+Polish.

 ```@example scenario2
 pbounds = [param => [
                0.5 * ModelingToolkit.defaults(sys)[param],